Two New Reclaimed Asphalt Pavement Publications

 Producers were also asked about ground tire rubber, steel and blast furnace slag, and other waste material repurposed into pavements.
-Although national estimates of usage were not calculated, survey respondents reported using nearly 1.2 million tons of these materials in 2013 in the production of more than 6.6 million tons of asphalt pavement mixes.
+Although national estimates of usage were not calculated, survey respondents reported using more 1.2 million tons of these materials in 2014 to produce more than 8 million tons of asphalt pavement mixes.

 The survey was conducted in mid-2014.
-Results from 249 companies with 1,281 plants in all 50 states, the District of Columbia, and Puerto Rico, along with data from State Asphalt Pavement Associations for 38 states, were used to compile the report.
+Results from 228 companies with 1,185 plants in all 50 states, along with data from State Asphalt Pavement Associations for 35 states, were used to compile the report.
 A full copy of the survey, including state-by-state appendixes can be downloaded from www.AsphaltPavement.org/recycling.